ShahbazSherwani/bankappfraud/README.md

 Safe Tool for Bank Fraud

-Notes to run app as of 23/01/2024:
+Notes to run app as (version updated 19/02/2024)

-- SQLite for RDBMS (switched from MySQL)
+- mySql for RDBMS (switched from SQLITE)

+-install mySql database from https://www.mysql.com/downloads/

 - Run `npm install` from the project directory to install all the node packages.

-- Run `npm run build-db` to create the database on Mac or Linux or run `npm run build-db-win` to create the database on Windows
+- RUN `npm install mysql` to download and install mySql database driver

+-Run `mySql` to access mySQL database

+-Run `CREATE` followed by a name for the database for the App e.g., securecomms

+-Run `use` followed by the name of database created e.g., use securecomms

+-Run `SOURCE` followed by path to the dumpfile /path/to/file.sql to load mySql tables to database

-- Run `npm run start` to start serving the web app (Access via http://localhost:3000)
+-Run `npm run start` or `node index.js` or `node .` to start serving the web app (Access via http://localhost:3000)

 Test the app by browsing to the following routes: